peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 in deciding the optimal choice of shortwave intermittency period.
-The exact choice depends on the presence of other performance tuning options in the whole model configuration, as an option with the least error incured per reduction in time should be chosen.
+The exact choice depends on the presence of other performance tuning options in the whole model configuration, as an option with the least error incurred per reduction in time should be chosen.
 Therefore, depending on the circumstances it may be viable to increase the shortwave intermittency period even over 1\ h, although after this point the error starts to grow